Dominicp16/Schwimmble/README.md

-below instructions are made for Chromebooks and are assuming you downloaded the zip file<br/><br/>
+installation and update instructions are made for Chromebooks and are assuming you downloaded the zip file<br/><br/>

 ### TO INSTALL: ###
 STEP 1: